Charles Wesley

-Charles Wesley (18 December 1707 – 29 March 1788) was an English leader of the Methodist movement.
+Charles Wesley (18 December 1707 – 29 March 1788) was an English Anglican cleric and a principal leader of the Methodist movement.
 Wesley was a prolific hymnwriter who wrote over 6,500 hymns during his lifetime.
-His works include "And Can It Be", "Christ the Lord Is Risen Today", the carol "Hark!
+His works include "And Can It Be", "O for a Thousand Tongues to Sing", "Christ the Lord Is Risen Today", "Love Divine, All Loves Excelling", the carol "Hark!
 The Herald Angels Sing", and "Lo!
 He Comes With Clouds Descending".

-Charles Wesley was born in Epworth, Lincolnshire, the son of Anglican cleric and poet Samuel Wesley and his wife Susanna.
-He was a younger brother of Methodist founder John Wesley and Anglican cleric Samuel Wesley the Younger, and he became the father of musician Samuel Wesley and grandfather of musician Samuel Sebastian Wesley.
+Wesley was born in Epworth, Lincolnshire, the son of Anglican cleric and poet Samuel Wesley and his wife Susanna.
+He was a younger brother of Methodist founder John Wesley and Anglican cleric Samuel Wesley the Younger.
+He was the father of musician Samuel Wesley and the grandfather of musician Samuel Sebastian Wesley.

 He was educated at Oxford University, where his brothers had also studied, and he formed the "Holy Club" among his fellow students in 1729.
 John Wesley later joined this group, as did George Whitefield.
-Charles followed his father and brother into the church in 1735, and he travelled with John to Georgia in America, returning a year later.
-Following their evangelical conversions in 1738, the Wesley brothers travelled throughout Britain, converting followers to the Methodist revival through preaching and hymn-singing.
-In 1749, he married Sarah Gwynne, daughter of a Welsh gentleman who had been converted to Methodism by Howell Harris.
+Charles followed his father and brother into ministry in 1735, and he travelled with John to Georgia in America, returning a year later.
+Following their evangelical conversions in 1738, the Wesley brothers travelled throughout Britain, converting followers to the Methodist revival through preaching and hymn singing.
+In 1749, he married Sarah Gwynne, the daughter of a Welsh gentleman who had been converted to Methodism by Howell Harris.
 From 1756 his ministry became more static and he ministered in Bristol, and later London.

 Despite their closeness, Charles and John did not always agree on questions relating to their beliefs.
-In particular, Charles was strongly opposed to the idea of a breach with the Church of England into which they had been ordained.
+In particular, Charles was strongly opposed to the idea of a breach with the Church of England in which they had been ordained.

 Biography

 Early life

-Charles Wesley was the eighteenth child of Susanna Wesley and Samuel Wesley.
+Charles Wesley was the 18th child of Susanna Wesley and Samuel Wesley.
 He was born in Epworth, Lincolnshire, England, where his father was rector.
-In 1716, at the age of 8, he entered Westminster School, where his brother Samuel was usher.
+In 1716, at the age of eight, he entered Westminster School, where his brother Samuel was usher.
 He was selected as King's Scholar in 1721 and head boy in 1725–26, before matriculating at Christ Church, Oxford.

-At Oxford, Charles formed a prayer group among his fellow students in 1727; his elder brother, John, joined in 1729, soon becoming its leader and moulding it in line with his own convictions.
+At Oxford, Wesley formed a prayer group among his fellow students in 1727; his elder brother, John, joined in 1729, soon becoming its leader and moulding it in line with his own convictions.
 They focused on studying the Bible and living a holy life.
 Other students mocked them, saying they were the "Holy Club", "Sacramentarians", and "the Methodists", being methodical and exceptionally detailed in their Bible study, opinions and disciplined lifestyle.
-The Wesleys' future colleague, George Whitefield joined the group.
-Charles tutored while studying; he graduated in 1732 with a master's degree in classical languages and literature.
-Charles followed his father and brothers into Anglican orders, being ordained as a priest in September 1735.
+The Wesleys' future colleague, George Whitefield. joined the group.
+Wesley tutored while studying; he graduated in 1732 with a master's degree in classical languages and literature.
+He followed his father and brothers into Anglican orders, being ordained as a priest in September 1735.
 That same year his father died.